NomisIV/pioneerctl/README.md

 # pioneerctl

 This is a command line utility to control older pioneer A/V recievers over the home network.
-The only officially supported recievers so far is the VSX-923, only because it's the only one I own.
+The only officially supported recievers so far is the VSX-923, only because it's the only one that is tested.

 This project is inspired by [mkulesh/onpc](https://github.com/mkulesh/onpc), and in theory, pioneerctl should be able to support the pioneer models that onpc doesn't.